On Tuesday 26 May 2020, the Scottish Government published Covid-19 Transport Guidance which we are following.

 If you haven’t already done so, please consider downloading the Protect Scotland app from NHS Scotland’s Test and Protect.
 Completely free, the mobile phone app is designed to help us protect one another, reduce the spread of coronavirus and avoid further lockdowns.

 The app will alert you if you have been in close contact with another app user who tests positive for coronavirus.
 And if you test positive, it can help in determining contacts that you may have otherwise missed while keeping your information private and anonymous.

 Using the Protect Scotland app, along with sticking to current public health measures, will help us to stay safe when we meet up, socialise, work or travel.
 Download today from the App Store or Google Play.

 Consider how you plan to pay for your journey.
 All our buses accept contactless payments or you can buy tickets in advance using our m-ticket app.
 Please avoid paying by cash if you can however where this isn’t possible, cash can be paid directly into the hopper.
 Please note all our services are exact fare only – our drivers can’t give change.

 Please wash your hands thoroughly or use hand sanitiser before and after every journey.
 If using disposable face coverings, please ensure you take this with you when leaving the bus and dispose of it responsibly in a bin.

-You must wear a face covering for the duration of your journey unless you have an exemption.
+Please remember, by law you must wear a face covering on all public transport in Scotland for the duration of your journey unless you have an exemption.
 As of 21 June 2020, face coverings are mandatory when travelling on public transport.
 To help customers who are exempt, we have introduced our own exemption card.
-More information can be found here.
 We ask for people to be aware of exemptions and to treat each other with kindness and consideration.
 Further guidance on face coverings can be found on the Scottish Government website.